A. Behne_ 'Biologie and Kubismus'

 Blanc par-dessus toute blancheur.

-Blanc de l’avènement du blanc
+Blanc de l’avènement du blanc.

-Blanc sans compromis, par exclusion, par totale éradication du non-blanc
+Blanc sans compromis, par exclusion, par totale éradication du non-blanc.

-Blanc fou, exaspéré, criant de blancheur
+Blanc fou, exaspéré, criant de blancheur.

 Fanatique, furieux, cribleur de rétine.